 Consider the Wendy's example.
 A major opportunity could have been lost had they not reacted when they did.
 The momentum that real-time marketing creates means the right interaction at the right time can go viral.
 However, it also means people will move on quickly because there is always something new.
 A delayed response can mean missing out.

 Authenticity can be tricky when it comes to real-time marketing campaigns.
 Consumers are quick to call out brands for joining a conversation they don’t belong in, but getting it right provides the chance to increase your organic reach exponentially.
-Take Starburst’s response to the resurgence of their Little Lad ad (opens in a new tab) on TikTok in fall 2021.
+Take Starburst’s response to the on TikTok in fall 2021.
 The #berriesandcream hashtag notched over 1B views on the streaming platform during peak candy season, with Halloween right around the corner.
 The brand saw the opportunity and responded quickly with new hashtags, a fresh jingle, and a Little Lad Halloween costume.
 As the originators of the 2007 jingle and ad, Starburst’s response was earned and, thus, authentic, which is what led to its success.

 Don't forget how critical this is for B2B interactions as well.
 Businesses need to know you are listening to their needs as much as any consumer does, and often, their needs are much more developed and acute.
 More and more B2B marketers have dramatically shifted their focus from sales-driven to customer-led.
 Instead of anticipating needs and pushing specific products or services, they react to what they know their customers want or are engaging with right now.
 But to do that, they need to listen to what is in demand.

 In both cases, a fast and authentic response not only allows you to provide quality customer service, but it encourages further interaction.
 Real-time marketing is all about creating a conversation.
 People are more likely to continue talking if they know someone is listening.